darktable-org/dtdocs/content/module-reference/processing-modules/color-balance.md

 : For night and events photography, this will most likely fail and you will need to manually input the sampling areas with the color-pickers beside each hue slider.
 For the highlights sample, use a color exposed to spotlights that should be neutral white or light gray.
 For the shadows sample, use a color exposed to ambient light that should be neutral black or dark gray.
 For the mid-tones sample, use a color exposed by both ambient and spotlights.

 : The success of the optimization depends on the quality of the samples.
 Not every set of samples will converge to a good solution and you need to ensure that the color patches you choose are really a neutral color in real life.
 In many cases the optimizer will output the correct hue but an excessive saturation that will need some extra tweaking.
 In some cases, no valid optimization will be delivered and you will need to reset the saturation parameters and start over, or simply stop after the patches selection.
-Notice that in the auto-optimization the maximum saturation is 25%, which might not be enough in very few cases but will avoid inconsistent results in most.
+Note that in the auto-optimization, the maximum saturation is 25%, which might not be enough in very few cases but will avoid inconsistent results in most.

 : If you select color patches from the hue color pickers without triggering the optimization, the software will only perform one round of optimization and then stop.
 This allows you to control each luminance range separately and avoid divergence of the solution in corner cases.
 The hue and saturation corrections are computed taking into account the two other luminance ranges and three factors, and will always output the complementary color of the selected area.
 If you want to reinforce the color of the area instead, you can then add 180° to the computed hue.
 Once patches are selected, the label changes to read “neutralize colors from patches”.
 To reset one patch you can just redo the selection.
 Patches are not saved in the parameters and are retained only during the current session.
 The parameters found by the automatic neutralization are accurate only in _slope, offset, power_ mode, but can work to some extent in _lift, gamma, gain_ mode too.